-Factor 4 - The resources available to the recipient for LEP outreach, as well as the costs associated with that outreach over-the-phone interpretation services through LanguageLine Services available, if requested.
+Factor 4 - The resources available to the recipient for LEP outreach, as well as the costs associated with that outreach

+While BACTS has no documented rendering of language assistance service, the agency has resources at the ready should they be needed in a public meeting setting.
+BACTS has over-the-phone interpretation services through LanguageLine Services available, if requested.
 If such services are needed, BACTS uses a language identification card to assist individuals in identifying their language and contacting an interpreter.
 Interpreter services are on a "pay as needed" basis.